 - Adobe After Effects (1993) — post-production software used for video games, film making… to be continued when this Uni memory surfaces…

-- World Wide Web Consortium (W3C) was also founded by Tim Berners-Lee in 1994 — purpose is to develop web standards and provide international community collaboration.
+- World Wide Web Consortium (W3C) was also founded by Tim Berners-Lee in 1994 — the purpose is to develop web standards and provide international community collaboration.
 It did not really affect my Uni work but marked an important part of web history.

 - Cascading Style Sheets (CSS) and Adobe (Macromedia) Flash — both were released in 1996.
 Flash was used at Uni, I made this interactive and immersive Ocean animation, which I thought was amazing at the time but later on with more high-tech software evolution and genius Flash users my work probably looked quite mediocre.

-I don’t think I made much use of CSS programming in Uni, it was nearly a decade later in my career when CSS came in to play.
+I don’t think I made much use of CSS programming in Uni, it was nearly a decade later in my career when CSS came into play.
 Along with mobile-responsive web design around 2008/2009 with CSS3 media queries.

 Adobe Flash has since died down a great deal but I do remember it was in good use for banner ad interactions on websites in 2012, with the digital agency I was working for.
 Apparently, Adobe will stop distributing Flash at the end of 2020.